 .
 For the Citrix NetscalerGateway we were using, the value looked like (replaceXXXXXX

-by the correct value):
+with the correct value):

 auth.example.com FALSE / TRUE 0 NSC_TMAS XXXXXX

-- Clone the repository over http and not ssh, using the
+- clone the repository over HTTP and not SSH, using the

 http.cookiefile